Austin-Elguea/Paint-GUI/IDEAS.md

 # Some ideas for my Paint application:

-- More shapes to draw
+- More shapes to draw.

 - Textbox ?
 Adding text to the paint surface